developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/pageactions/index.md

 * **quit -** Exits the EB app, executing any exit commands or actions defined in the `Config.xml` file.

 ### File Location
-The location of the `PageAction.xml` file on the device must be specified in the app's `Config.xml` file using a qualified path (or a substitution variable) and file name.
+The location of the `PageAction.xml` file on the device can be specified in the &lt;keycodemappingxmlfile&gt; tag of the app's `Config.xml` file using a fully qualified path (or substitution variable) and file name.
+This allows separate folders to be created for storing the actions of different apps.
 If no path is specified, the default path of `file://%INSTALLDIR%/PageAction.xml` is used.

 See the [Config.xml reference](../configreference/#pageactionxmlfile) for more information.